jessevig/bertviz/README.md

 jupyter notebook
 ```

-Click *New* to start a Jupter notebook.
+Click *New* to start a Jupyter notebook.

 Add the following cell: